Soterix Medical Neuronavigation

 • Spatial accuracy better than 1 mm.

 • Universal TMS compatibility with coil sockets available for Magstim, Magventure, and Neurosoft TMS coils.
-Customization available for TMS coil from other manufacturers.
+Customization available for TMS coils from other manufacturers.

 • Import of standard MRI data types (Nifti, Analyze, and DICOM).